 Study for a short period overseas at one of our partner universities, in either the Monash winter (June-July) or summer (December-February) breaks.
-These experiences are usually worth between 6 and 12 credits (subject to approval by your course management office), depending on the duration of the program.
+These experiences are usually worth between 6 and 12 credits, depending on the duration of the program.

 How do they work?

 You may study a core or an elective unit of your choice abroad that fit into your current Monash course.
 Transfer of credits back to your degree is subject to approval by your School.
 The duration of the programs is typically two to four weeks, however it may vary and the programs are often conducted during semester breaks.

 IMPORTANT NOTE: If you wish to transfer credits back to your degree, it is your responsibility to ensure that you have obtained School's approval for transfer of credits prior to your commencement of the program.
 It may not be possible to obtain approval after you have commenced the program.

 For all successfully completed units abroad, your grades will be recorded on your Monash transcript as Satisfied Faculty Requirements (SFR).

 Where can I go and what can I learn?

 Refer to the Monash Abroad Portal (MAP) Global Summer and Winter Programs website for available program options.